Voluntarynet/voluntary.app/README.md

 [https://github.com/Voluntarynet/voluntary.app](https://github.com/Voluntarynet/voluntary.app)

-Once you've cloned the repo, you can run the app by opening:
+Once you've cloned the repo, you can run the app either by opening:

     index.html

-in your local Chrome browser. index.html is a contcatenation of all the JS and CSS resource in the project and is built by running the archive/archive.js script in nodejs.
+in your local Chrome browser (index.html is a contcatenation of all the JS and CSS resources in the project and is built by running the archive/archive.js script in nodejs)

-Alternatively, you can open:
+or you can open:

     index_incremental.html

 whice uses JS code to import all of the resources in the proper order.
+This is slower to load, but prefered for debugging as breakpoints and errors can be connected to the proper source files.
+The index.html build is used to distribution.

 The development environment I use is VSCode.
-I strongly recommend using it as it supports running the build scripts and connecting to the Chrome debugger which allows you to add break points and click on the stack trace to open and edit the related code.
+I strongly recommend using it as it supports automatically running the index.html build script, as well as launch scripts which connect to the Chrome debugger.

-To get the build scripts to work, you'll need to install nodejs:
+To get the build script to work, you'll need to install nodejs:

 [https://nodejs.org/en/](https://nodejs.org/en/)